 When it comes to transport in Asia, I’d rather get there much earlier than you’re “supposed” to, so that we have plenty of time to eat and prepare somewhat for the journey ahead.

-As always, I had my email confirmation ticket on my phone from Bookaway, but we soon realised that we needed a paper ticket too, so we headed to the front desk where we swiftly received printed copies of our tickets.
+As always, I had my email confirmation ticket on my phone from Bookaway, but we soon realized that we needed a paper ticket too, so we headed to the front desk where we swiftly received printed copies of our tickets.

 It seems to be quite a common theme in Thailand so far that the language barriers can prove to be a bit of an issue, especially when it comes to transport.